bloxberg-org/blips/blips/blip-2-researchcertificate.md

     },
     // Html to render when certificate is verified - OPTIONAL.
     "displayHtml": "<h1>bloxberg Certificate</h1><h2>This bloxberg certificate serves as a proof of existence that the data corresponding to the SHA256 Hash were transacted on the bloxberg blockchain at the issued time.</h2>",
     // Cryptographic identifier that is derived from the research object to certify.
-The exact hashing algorithm can be generalized, but must uniquely identify a file such as SHA256, SHA-3, or ISCC.
+The exact hashing or identification algorithm can be generalized, but must uniquely identify a file such as SHA256, SHA-3, or ISCC.
     "hash": "0x0e4ded5319861c8daac00d425c53a16bd180a7d01a340a0e00f7dede40d2c9f6",
     // Crytographic identifier generation mechanism used to derive value in *hash*.
     "hashType": "SHA256",